Hello-World-Blog/Artificial-Intelligence/K-NearestNeighbor/Readme.md

 # Aritificial Intelligence
-Visit my site on Artificial Intelligence at https://learnai1.home.blog/ for more detailed explanation.
+Visit my post on HelloWorld at https://learnai1.home.blog/2020/06/05/clustering-algorithms/ for more detailed explanation.